Tenac451/game-of-life-neopixelshield/README.md

 # game-of-life-neopixelshield
-Game of Life, for the size of an Adafruit Neopixelshield
+Game of Life, for the size of an Adafruit Neopixel Matrix or NeoPixel Shield.
+Running on an Ardunio Uno